Are we doing anything fun this weekend?

 It can be hard to strike a balance between hyper-planned and willy-nilly.
 A sight-seeing pass like the New York CityPASS can help.
 If your short trip means you wouldn’t have time to visit six attractions and make full use of the regular CityPASS, they offer a “C3” option.
 The C3 lets you choose three from ten of the most popular attractions in NYC.
 And you don’t have to decide ahead of time which three attractions you are going to see—you can choose on the go!

-Stay in the heart of the action: If you are taking a trip to a world class city, staying in the heart of the action is where it’s at.
+Stay in the heart of the action: If you are taking a trip to a world-class city, staying in the heart of the action is where it’s at.
 YOTEL New York is a place you will want to check out; located in Midtown, walking distance from Times Square, the Hudson River, and easy access to the subway.
 It doesn’t bill itself as a family hotel, but with available bunk beds, space-age lighting design, and A ROBOT IN THE LOBBY, it’s definitely a place kids will get a kick out of.
 It had a friendly vibe, and I enjoyed chatting with other guests in the funky social spaces of the hotel—not feasible or advisable at every hotel!
-My cabin (I’m not sure if they are going for spaceship or cruise ship imagery, but rooms at the YOTEL are called cabins) was very cozy (yes, I mean small) but it suited just fine, and I liked the efficiency touches—like the bed that folded itself up into a lounge to make more room during the day.
-On short trips room size takes a backseat to location in order of importance, because really, you’re not going to be in the room very much!
-In Boston, we stayed across the river in Cambridge, which was lovely, but translated into more travel time when we wanted to go into the city.
-Which brings me to the next consideration…
+My cabin (I’m not sure if they are going for spaceship or cruise ship imagery, but rooms at the YOTEL are called cabins) was very cosy (read: small) but it suited just fine.
+I liked the efficiency touches—like the bed that folded itself up into a lounge to make more room during the day.
+On short trips, room size takes a backseat to the location in order of importance, because really, you’re not going to be in the room very much!
+In Boston, we stayed across the river in Cambridge, which was lovely but translated into more travel time when we wanted to go into the city.
+Which brings me to the next consideration.

 Time is money: I like a bargain as much as the next gal.
 Possibly more.
-But when time is of the essence, you will likely be faced with the situation where you have to choose between “expensive” and “time consuming.”
+But when time is of the essence, you will likely be faced with the situation where you have to choose between “expensive” and “time-consuming.”
 Flights—i.e. direct and costly or connecting and cheaper often fall into this category.
 This can be a consideration for transportation in the city as well.
-In New York the subway was often just as quick as hailing a cab.
+In New York, the subway was often just as quick as hailing a cab.
 From where I was in Boston, public transit was sufficient, but UBER still proved to be a more efficient way to travel in most cases.
-Another time saving tactic is to search out skip-the-line tickets.
+Another time-saving tactic is to search out skip-the-line tickets.
 For instance, some of the attractions on the CityPASS let you bypass the waiting and head right in.
-If you are travelling during peak tourism season this can save you a lot of time.
+If you are travelling during the peak tourism season, this can save you a lot of time.
 Again, a little research ahead of time can help you determine where you can save, and when it just makes more sense to pay a little extra.